 Many people believe they know something because they have seen it multiple times on the Television.
-Most people have watched a spy thriller or a war film and seen a person shooting a gun with a black cannister like device screwed on it.
+Most people have watched a spy thriller or a war film and seen a person shooting a gun with a black canister like device screwed on it.
 In the film the shot is depicted as totally silent.
 The unsuspecting victim turns clutching himself in horror..

 Bullets from most rifles are travelling at supersonic speed.
 Breaking the sound barrier creates a very loud crack which the moderator cannot lessen.
-The moderator reduces noise at the muzzle which is caused by the rapid exansion of hot gases when a shot is fired.
+The moderator reduces noise at the muzzle which is caused by the rapid expansion of hot gases when a shot is fired.
 The gases are slowed as they travel through the moderators baffles creating a smaller noise.
 In essence it simply controls the expansion of gasses.

 Controlling gas expansion reduces noise by around 20-30db at the muzzle which gives significant relief to the shooter in terms of hearing damage.
 I still wear hearing protection when using a moderator – it is still quite loud!

 The other useful things that moderators do is minimize recoil and muzzle flash.
-The muzzle flash reduction has little value for sporting shooters but is certainly an important factor for military and LE.
+Muzzle flash reduction has little value for sporting shooters but is certainly an important factor for military and LE.
 The recoil reduction is a huge bonus.
 Not because recoil is unbearable but due to the loss of sight picture it causes.
 If you want to spot your own shots through the scope and make accurate follow up shots then minimal recoil is a huge advantage.

-Choosing a moderator.
+Choosing a Moderator

 Selecting a moderator can seem pretty daunting.
 There are many options and sizes available.
 Of course it depends on your requirements which options you select.
 You should firstly check which thread you have on the end of your barrel.
 If you don’t have a thread then have a gunsmith put one on there.
 I asked Mik at Dolphin Gun to thread the end of the Trueflite barrel on the Precision rifle build.
 He suggested an M18x1 thread.
 I would therefore require a moderator with the same thread (there are many thread options which suit different barrel types).